eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 )
 ```
 With this configuration library is able to
-- Generate automatically the Client Attestation PoP JWT, with every call to the PAR and/or Token endpoint
+- Automatically generate the Client Attestation PoP JWT, with every call to the PAR and/or Token endpoint
 - Populate the [HTTP headers](https://www.ietf.org/archive/id/draft-ietf-oauth-attestation-based-client-auth-03.html#name-client-attestation-http-hea) when accessing PAR and/or Token endpoints

 Library will check that the authorization server of the issuer,